Bira/octopus-carnival/_drafts/guns-of-wolfenstein-03.md

 everywhere in Nazi-dominated cities and facilities.

 In The New Order, these use short-ranged wireless power transfer.
-In The New Colossus, they use a thick with a plug that resembles a gas station pump.
+In The New Colossus, they use a thick cable with a plug that resembles a gas station pump.
 I suggest picking an aesthethic and sticking to it.

 **Wireless Charging**: The wielder must stay within 2 meters of the outlet during the process, which causes lightning to arc between the outlet and the